ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-030324.md

 We've migrated all our Pony Development Sync recordings to Vimeo.
 You can find them all in the [Pony Development Sync channel](https://vimeo.com/channels/ponydevelopmentsync).

+We've also migrated the 3 Roaring Bitmap meeting recordings.
+You can find the, in the [Roaring Bitmap channel](https://vimeo.com/channels/roaringbitmap).

 ### Pony Development Sync

 The [recording](https://vimeo.com/917355285) of the February 27th, 2024 sync is available.